avmoore000/DeepSample/README.md

 without the original source.
 Hue recommended looking at cepstrum signal analysis, and I found several papers using this algorithm and algorithms related to it.
 We are planning to use these as the basis of our research.

+Week of Feb 15 2020
+Created a working implementation of the zero-crossing algorithm.
+Added a file describing the algorithms we are targeting, and began a works cited list for use in the final paper.